Plato's Crito

 neither obeying us nor persuading us to change our decision if we

-are at fault in any way; and
+are at fault in any way; and although we set a choice before him

 and do not issue savage commands, giving him the choice of either